coder/websocket/README.md

 very easy to close the connection with a status code and reason.

-In terms of performance, the only difference is nhooyr/websocket is forced to use one extra goroutine to provide native context support.
-Otherwise, they should perform identically.
+In terms of performance, the only difference is nhooyr/websocket is forced to use one extra goroutine for context.Context support.
+Otherwise, they perform identically.

 ### x/net/websocket